quile/component-cljs/README.md

+(this is a fork of Stuart Sierra's [component](https://github.com/stuartsierra/component) library that builds for both Clojure and ClojureScript)

 # component

-'Component' is a tiny Clojure framework for managing the lifecycle of software components which have runtime state.
+'Component' is a tiny Clojure/ClojureScript framework for managing the lifecycle of software components which have runtime state.

 This is primarily a design pattern with a few helper functions.
 It can